kiwicon-badge/badge/README.md

 This repo is to host the instructions and code for the Kiwicon 2038 Intro to Badge Hacking course (https://www.kiwicon.org/the-con/training/intro-to-badge-hacking/).

+## Welcome!

-First up, welcome to the course!
+First up, welcome to the course :D

 I hope that today is enjoyable and that you leave having gained skills and knowledge you can put to good use.

 Learning the basics of electronics is a great skill.
 You may use this in the future to deconstructe IOT devices, build your own tools, or simply to fix a broken gadget.
 When combined with basic programming skills, this can take on a whole new level, where your imagination and, usually more importantly, budget are the only limits!